railwayapp/docs/src/pages/deploy/config-as-code.md

 ### [Healthcheck Path](/deploy/healthchecks)

-Path to check after starting your deployment to ensure it is healthy.
+Path to check after starting your deployment to ensure it is healthy

 ```toml
 [deploy]